Tritlo/PropR/README.md

 $ cabal run endemic -- examples/BrokenModule.hs
 ```

+For more options see #Usage and the `--help` flag.

 to see it in action on the `foldl (-) 0` example.
 This produces the following:

 ```diff